 Nagano, Japan, ranks No. 1 for longest life expectancy in the world.
 What makes Nagano so special, and what can the rest of us do to accomplish a long, quality life?

 Emile Munier, known for his oil paintings of children and animals, mastered light.
-This hub explores his life and his art.
+This article explores his life and his art.

 Myopia, astigmatism, presbyopia, and mild cataracts are common eye problems.
 Topics: breathing for relaxation, eye exercises, walking, diet, supplements, and affirmations.

-A fun article about the author's day with her step granddaughter at the zoo located in Jacksonville, Florida.
-Literary narration, information, and many original pictures.
+Literary narration about the author's day with her granddaughter at the zoo located in Jacksonville, Florida.
+Helpful information for anyone considering visiting the zoo.

 How do you use those left-over fabrics from your quilt top?
 How do you layer the front, batting, and back for hand quilting?
 This hub will show you how the process works and explore alternatives.